 PERSONAL DATA YOU ARE LEGALLY OBLIGED TO PROVIDE

 You are not under a legal obligation to provide us with any of your personal data but please note that if you elect not to provide us with your personal data we may be unable to provide our services to you.

 You have a legal right to know what personal data we hold about you - this is called the right of subject access.
 You can exercise this right by sending us a written request at any time.
-Please mark your letter “Subject Access Request” and send it to us at Unit 4D, Wymondham Business Centre, Norfolk, NR18 9JL or by email to firstname.lastname@example.org.
-We may ask you to pay a £10 fee before we respond to your request.
+Please mark your letter “Subject Access Request” and send it to us at: Unit 4D, Wymondham Business Centre, Norfolk, NR18 9JL or by email to: email@example.com.
+You may be charged a reasonable fee if your request is deemed excessive.

 You also have rights to:

-prevent your personal data being used for marketing purposes (see How we use your personal data for marketing for further details)
+1. Prevent your personal data being used for marketing purposes (see ‘how we use your personal data for marketing’ for further details).

-have inaccurate personal data corrected, blocked or erased
+2. Have inaccurate personal data corrected, blocked or erased.

-object to decisions being made about you by automated means or to your personal data being used for profiling purposes
+3. Object to decisions being made about you by automated means or to your personal data being used for profiling purposes.

-object to our using your personal data in ways that are likely to cause you damage or distress
+4. Object to our using your personal data in ways that are likely to cause you damage or distress.

 We do not make use of automated decision making or profiling.